First-Time Visitor’s Guide to Temecula Valley Wine Country

 Photo Courtesy of Temecula Creek Golf Club

 Thankfully for your waistline, there’s lots more to do in Temecula than just eat and drink.
 The region offers plenty of activities for adventurous types.
 Hit the links at Temecula Creek Golf Club, surrounded by 300 acres of mountain and valley beauty.
-Saddle up at Wine Country Trails by Horseback for a one-of-a-kind scenic tour through Temecula Valley vineyards on — you guessed it — horseback.
+Saddle up at Wine Country Trails by Horseback for a one-of-a-kind scenic tour through Temecula Valley vineyards on—you guessed it—horseback.
 Or, take in the view of all of Wine Country from 1,500 feet in a hot air balloon.
-Both California Dreamin’ and A Grape Escape offer daily hot air balloon rides, complete with continental breakfast, sparkling wine, and wine tastings, weather permitting.
+Both California Dreamin’ and A Grape Escape offer daily hot air balloon rides, complete with sparkling wine and mimosas, weather permitting.

 If you prefer to move at a slower pace, luxuriate at one of Temecula Valley’s many spas.
-The minute it reopens, you’ll want to take in a private yoga class or enjoy a massage at Grapeseed Spa, South Coast Winery Resort and Spa’s on-site facility.
+Stroll the tranquility path through the vineyards, join a morning yoga class, swim in the heated saltwater pool, or enjoy a massage at Grapeseed Spa, South Coast Winery Resort and Spa’s on-site facility.
 Pechanga Resort Casino also features a state-of-the-art spa.
-While temporarily closed, when the opportunity presents itself again, you won’t want to miss unwinding with one of their signature treatments before checking out the Casino floor for some blackjack and roulette.
+Unwind with one of their signature treatments before checking out the Casino floor for some blackjack and roulette, or taking in some of the top-tier live entertainment that hits the Pechanga stage.

 Temecula Olive Oil Company